damianolodi/damianolodi/content/notes/electronics/components-voltage-regulators.md

 _A voltage regulator is an IC designed to maintain a costant output voltage_ $V_ {out}$ _from a variable input power source (_$V_ {in}$ _and_ $I_ {in}$_) and for a variable circuit load_ $I_ {out}$.
 For this reason, {{< hl >}}voltage regualtors are used every time a clean and constant voltage is required.{{< /hl >}}

-Mainly, one can have 3 source of power:
+Mainly, one can have 3 sources of power:

 1. **wall** ($120 / 240 \, V_ {AC}$ and $50 / 60 \, \text{Hz}$)
-  * In this case one needs to convert AC to DC and clean the input voltage to obtain a constant output power;
+  * In this case, one needs to convert AC to DC and clean the input voltage to obtain a constant output power;
 2. **DC power supply** ($+5\,\text{V}$ on USB, $+12\,\text{V}$ in automotive).
   * A regulator is needed to step down to $+3.3\,\text{V}$;
 3. **battery**.